What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 You might find a notebook or electronic device useful for notes.
-A folder for handouts might also be handy.

 When I've finished, what course can I do next?